 This qualification is designed to provide insight into key theories and models of leadership and management.
-You must complete this qualification before you can progress to the Level 5 that is required to manage services in some parts of the health and social care sector.
+You must complete this qualification before you can progress to the Level 5 that is required to manage services in some parts of the regulated childcare sector.